fm140905/10022020/README.md

 # Pulse processing program based on the ROOT framework

-- Write a parser to read the data saved using CoMPASS.
+- Writes a parser to read the data saved using CoMPASS .
-- Implement the CFD algorithm based on interpolation.
+- Implements the CFD algorithm based on interpolation.
-- Find time differences between the coincident events from two channels.
+- Finds the time differences between the coincident events from two channels.
-- Draw the histogram and fit.
+- Draws the histogram and fit.

 ## Parser